-About two-thirds of those with asthma and various forms of allergies state that their symptoms get worse when air quality gets worse.
-The reason is that the air pollutants can irritate the airways and trigger, for example, asthma symptoms.
-The smaller particles reach all the way down into the lung and gases can pass further into the bloodstream.
+About two-thirds of all people suffering from asthma and various forms of allergies state that the symptoms get worse when air quality deteriorates.
+The reason for this is that pollutants in the air can irritate the airways and trigger the symptoms.
+Smaller particles reach all the way down into the lung and gases can pass further, into the bloodstream.

-Some of the most common gases are nitrogen dioxide and ozone, which i.a. comes from the traffic.
-These gases can trigger asthma as they are very irritating to the airways and lungs.
-It is well known that ozone is directly related to asthma attacks.
-Ozone can reduce lung function and make it harder to breathe.
+Some of the most common gases are nitrogen dioxide and ozone, which come from traffic, among other things.
+These gases can trigger asthma, as they are very irritating for the airways and lungs.
+Ozone is directly related to asthma attacks in that it can reduce lung function, making it harder to breathe.

-The indoor air often contains higher concentrations of air pollutants than the outdoor air as emissions from pets, pollen, mold, electronics, dust mites and cleaning products are added to the air pollutants that come from outside and together they create a cocktail effect that makes it up to 50 times more harmful to inhale than the outdoor air.
+Indoor air often contains higher concentrations of pollutants than outdoor air since emissions from pets, electronics and cleaning products, together with pollen, mould and dust mites are added to the air pollutants coming from outside.
+Together, they create a cocktail effect that makes indoor air up to 50 times more harmful to breathe than outdoor air.

-One way to counteract asthma and allergies is to minimize indoor air from these harmful air pollutants is to use a high quality air purifier with both particulate filters such as a HEPA H13 filter and carbon filters that can trap gases such as nitrogen dioxide and ozone.
+One way of combating asthma and allergies is to reduce the harmful air pollutants in indoor air by using a high-quality air purifier with particulate filters such as HEPA H13 and carbon filters that can capture gases such as nitrogen dioxide and ozone.